 A hazard mitigation plan should be considered a living document that must grow and adapt, keeping pace with a community’s growth and change.
 The Disaster Mitigation Act of 2000 (DMA) places high priority on the continuation of the planning process after the initial submittal, requiring communities to seek and receive re-approval from FEMA in order to remain eligible for assistance.
 The HMP Update process also aims to increase awareness and involvement in hazard mitigation as part of daily activities.

-This Update will replace the existing 2018 Richmond Natural Hazard Mitigation Plan.
-The approach for this Update is premised on four primary methods outlined in the requirements of the DMA 2000 Public Law 106-390, October 10, 2000:
+Our Hazard Mitigation Plan was updated in 2022.
+The approach for this Update was premised on four primary methods outlined in the requirements of the DMA 2000 Public Law 106-390, October 10, 2000:

 Planning Process—Outreach and Stakeholder Coordination